mrigankvashist/100-Days-of-Java/README.md

 You are given an array(arr) of integers.
 You have to sort the given array in increasing order using bubble sort.

+# Day 52
+- ### Selection Sort
+You are given an array(arr) of integers.
+You have to sort the given array in increasing order u sing selection sort.

+- ### Insertion Sort
+You are given an array(arr) of integers.
+You have to sort the given array in increasing order using insertion sort.

+- ### Merge Two Sorted Arrays
+You are given two sorted arrays(a,b) of integers.
+You have to merge them and form one sorted array.
+You have to do it in linear time complexity.

+- ### Merge Sort
+You are given an array(arr) of integers.
+You have to sort the given array in increasing order using the merge sort.